MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab02/L02_image062.png)

-**Congratulations!** You have just completed the data import for 2021 Miles Driven for Wide World Importers.
+Great job, by completing these steps you have helped Reed by using the Microsoft Sustainability Manger’s connector functionality to import from the  “Fleet Vehicles Miles Driven Wide World Importers - 2021.xlsx” spreadsheet, and used the built-in Power Query functionality to transform the data to match Microsoft Sustainability Manager’s data schema.
+This brings the Miles driven by Wide World Importers fleet of electric truck for the year 2021 into the Purchased electricity activity data.

+**Congratulations!** Reed and Alex can use the imported data for emission calculations and reporting.
 This is an important step to realizing the goal of recording, reporting, and reducing carbon emissions.
 In the following labs we will calculate emissions, review insights and reporting, and define our reduction scorecards and goals.